 This environment is leading healthcare’s consumers to start understanding their potential to rise up, vote with their wallets, and start changing healthcare from the inside out.

-Reaching, targeting and growing future consumer engagement should be a part of every health company’s growth tactics and strategy.
+Reaching, targeting and growing consumer engagement should be a part of every health company’s growth tactics and strategy.